Women Who Code: Women in Leadership Transforming Technology

 Alaina Percival asserts that “WWCode is a global organization—you don’t ever have to come to an in-person event to be a member.
 Though it is uncomfortable for women to talk about their career success, and it is uncomfortable for society to describe them as well, we champion that as a practice.
 We also lower the barrier for women participating in the tech community by giving away, on an annual basis about a million dollars in scholarships and conference tickets.
 Because we want you to not just come to our events, we want you to be in the broader tech community.”

-It is obvious that WWCode has paved the way for women in tech where you reach out to practically anyone in the industry and they will engage you because they want to contribute in the community.
+It is obvious that WWCode has paved the way for women in tech where you reach out to practically anyone in the industry and they will engage you because they want to contribute to the community.
 Shwetha, who is bullish about the success of these initiatives said, “The most important aspect is that these conferences are bringing back women with 10+ years of experience to the workforce, which is a testimony to the change that we are striving for.”

 By highlighting the success of women in the tech industry and promoting the event to a wider community, VMware and WWCode are making it more comfortable for women to participate in the community.